-Premiering at the Sundance Film Festival 2019 this week, The Infiltrators is a hybrid of real footage and dramatised reconstructions.
-It follows the exploits of the National Immigrant Youth Alliance, a real-life group of young activists who campaigned for the DREAM act, proposed legislation that would legally recognise migrants who arrived in the US without papers as children.
+Having premiered at the Sundance Film Festival 2019, the Infiltrators will be available on-demand from June 2, 2020.
+A hybrid of real footage and dramatised reconstructions, it tells the story of the real-life National Immigrant Youth Alliance.
+This idealistic group of young activists began by campaigning for the DREAM act, legislation to legally recognise migrants who arrived in the US without papers as children.
+And then they decided to take things to the next level.

-Themselves undocumented migrants, they deliberately overcame the harsh lesson about avoiding authority such children are taught early in their lives.
+Themselves undocumented migrants, the NIYA's members deliberately overcame the harsh lesson about avoiding authority that such children are taught early in their lives.
 Instead, they made themselves visible, insisting you could be both undocumented and unafraid.
-And then they decided to take things to the next level.

 That means the real people and the actors playing them are introduced with onscreen captions that literally say "Marco Saavedra" and "Maynor Alvarado playing Marco".
 This hybrid form could be confusing, as you have to remember two faces for every person involved in the story.
-National Geographic's Valley of the Boom adopted a similar approach, and the dizzying cast of real people and their actor counterparts was a recipe for confusion.
+National Geographic's tech industry-focused TV showadopted a similar approach, and the dizzying cast of real people and their actor counterparts was a recipe for confusion.

-The Infiltrators actually pulls it off, however.
+The Infiltrators pulls it off, however.
 The conceit is executed with a light touch, marshaling each new person so we get to know them.
 And the subject matter helps sidestep Valley of the Boom's big problem, which was that it was a huge cast of very similar white guys.

 The Infiltrators introduces us to people from Mexico, Venezuela, the Congo and all over the world.
 Each of them has been snatched up by immigration officials and deposited in orange jumpsuits in South Florida's Broward Transitional Center.
 It's there that Marco and Viri get themselves locked up.